The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 By the time the "Slant Needle" model came along, "Tripod-Control Dimensioning" had grown to a full-fledged design and production technique . . . based on die casting . . . used even in the first rough sketches of the new product . . . used in the planning stages . . . used throughout tooling and production.

 Today?
-Well . . . you never saw production flow more smoothly when complex precision parts are made by on company, finished and assembled by another.
+Well . . . you never saw production flow more smoothly when complex precision parts are made by one company, finished and assembled by another.

-(Made of die-cast aluminum for light weight and sturdiness)
+Tripod-Control Dimensioning made of die-cast aluminum for precision, light weight and sturdiness!

 In the photo above the two major Doehler-Jarvis die castings that frame "Singer's new Model 301" have been assembled, then sliced down the middle to show the (Tripod-Control) method.
 An imaginary plane of reference, A-B-C, controls the bed casting.
 It passes through point A, a real point of vantage common to both parts.
 With this plane as a base, imaginary "tripods" are erected to "fix" the plane A-D-D' and control arm-casting dimensions.
 The same plane controls precision measurements in all following operations.